wagtail-packages/wagtail-devtools/docs/admin_responses.md

         ]
 ```

-You can use any name for the command file, but it must be in the `management/commands` directory.
+You can use any name for the command file, but it must be in a `management/commands` directory.

 I'll use `report_responses.py` as an example.